 Sector Exposure and Top Holdings

-The top 10 holdings account for about 17.42% of total assets under management.
+Its top 10 holdings account for approximately 18.76% of INTF's total assets under management.

 Performance and Risk

-The ETF has a beta of 0.97 and standard deviation of 15.12% for the trailing three-year period, making it a medium choice in the space.
-With about 231 holdings, it effectively diversifies company-specific risk.
+INTF has a beta of 0.91 and standard deviation of 13.58% for the trailing three-year period, which makes the fund a medium risk choice in the space.
+With about 230 holdings, it effectively diversifies company-specific risk.

 IShares Edge MSCI Multifactor Intl ETF is a reasonable option for investors seeking to outperform the Broad Developed World ETFs segment of the market.
 However, there are other ETFs in the space which investors could consider.